sxultraa/Yash-s-Ultimate-Modpack/README.md

 __Key Features__

-	•	__Performance Optimization:__ Speed up your game with mods like Sodium and Lithium.
+➤ __Performance Optimization:__ Speed up your game with mods like Sodium and Lithium.

-	•	__Visual Enhancements:__ Add shaders, smooth animations, and a more polished look.
+➤ __Visual Enhancements:__ Add shaders, smooth animations, and a more polished look.

-	•	__Dynamic FPS:__ Reduce resource usage when the game is idle.
+➤ __Dynamic FPS:__ Reduce resource usage when the game is idle.

-	•	__World Generation Mods:__ Explore exciting new worlds with improved generation features.
+➤ __World Generation Mods:__ Explore exciting new worlds with improved generation features.

  __Installation Instructions__

-  1. Download the modpack from Modrinth.
+  1. Download the modpack from [Modrinth](https://modrinth.com/).

-	2. Install __Fabric Loader__ and __Fabric API.__
+  3. Install __Fabric Loader__ and __Fabric API.__

-	3. Follow the instructions provided on the Modrinth page.
+  5. Follow the instructions provided on the Modrinth page.

-	4. Launch and enjoy your optimized Minecraft experience!
+  7. Launch and enjoy your optimized Minecraft experience!

 __License__

 This modpack is licensed under the MIT License.